 In this article, you’ll earn about what is Zero-Party Data & First-Party Data and the best practices when collecting them.
 Plus, you’ll find out how Interactive Content can play a crucial role in a cookieless world.

-What are Zero-Party Data & First-Party Data?
+Zero-Party Data vs First-Party Data

 Both Zero-Party Data and First-Party Data are information/data that you collect by yourself.
 It’s data on your customers’ preferences, behaviors, needs, and so on.
 First-Party Data is relatively well-known amongst Marketers, while Zero-Party Data is a relatively new term that was coined by Forester.